AllTheRooms

 Try it for FREE

-Average Airbnb Occupancy Rates During COVID-19
+Average Airbnb occupancy rates during COVID-19

-To find out which are the cities with the highest average Airbnb occupancy rates, we took the top 500 cities in the United States by number of active listings, and we ranked them.
+To determine the cities with the highest average Airbnb occupancy rates, we analyzed the top 500 U.S. cities by number of active listings and ranked them.

 Joshua TreeCalifornia47.8%47.2%